-The other monolines used, Assured Guaranty Municipal Corp. (formerly FSA) and Assured Guaranty Corp. (which took over CIFG), maintain high credit ratings, respectively AA/A2 and AA/A3 by S&P and Moody's, and guarantee a total outstanding of securities of €1.1bn; more marginally, National public Finance Guarantee Corp. (formerly MBIA), rated Baa2 by Moody's, guarantees debt securities of €0.08bn.

-The FGIC monoline is not rated which reduces the quality of its credit support (counter-guaranteed outstandings of €118m).
+- Assured Guaranty Municipal Corp. and Assured Guaranty Europe (ex-FSA) maintain high credit ratings of AA/A (by S&P and Moody's) and AA (by S&P), respectively, while Assured Guaranty Corp. (which took over CIFG) has a rating of AA/A2 (by S&P and Moody's) guaranteeing a total of €1.01bn of securities outstanding; - more marginally, National Public Finance Guarantee Corp. (ex-MBIA), rated Baa2 by Moody's, guarantees €0.02bn of outstanding securities; - the FGIC monoline is not rated, which reduces the quality of its credit support (counter-guaranteed outstandings of €125.8m).